ericgreveson/asteroids/README.md

 * Graphics: different renderers, like vector / raster (bitmap graphics) / WebGL (nicely lit 3D graphics).
 More of a long term project...
 * Levels: after killing asteroids, or within a certain period of time, more asteroids come along, so you can't hang about too long
 * Background moving starfield, to make your eyes go funny

+Done:
+* Give asteroids a material, defining their color, density and so on
+* Bullets wrap around and have a time-to-live